Sensaphone/ValuStor/README.md

 # ValuStor
 ValuStor is a key-value pair database solution originally designed as an alternative to memcached.
-It resolves a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, poor scalability, and lack of SSL support.
+It resolves a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, poor scalability, and lack of TLS support.
 It can also be used for [JSON](#json) document storage and asynchronous distributed message queue applications.
 It is an easy to use, single-file, header-only C++11-compatible project.